patrickingle/bestbooks/readme.txt

 == Changelog ==
+= 2.3.5=
+* Removal of ABS function

+= 2.3.4=
+* Increased version number

-= 2.4 =
+= 2.3.3 =
-* Replaced phpreports with koolphp for report generation
+* Fixed single-site with function checking for "is_plugin_active_for_network"
-* Added bad debt write off hook while introducing an contra-asset account
+* Clean formatting on SETTINGS page

+= 2.3.2 =
+* Fixed for operations on a single-site as well as multi-site installation of WordPress
+* Added argument information to the REST API routes

+= 2.3.1 =
+* Change ownership references from PHK Corporation to PressPage Entertainment Inc
+* Added Current Time Zone field to settings
+* Added hacker-proof to prevent exposing usernames via the rest API
-* Added sales tax collectible/payable for sales (cash/card) hook
+* Added user authentication

 = 2.3 =
 * Added import of Stripe Transactions CSV
-* Added import of Google Adsense Transactions CSV
 * Added pagination for Accounting|Transactions
 * Added pagination for Accounting|Journal Transaction
 * Implemented a simple Income Statement report